• Home

 Even early spring can be cold and unpredictable weather-wise and, in particular, windy.
 High winds do not make for an enjoyable kayaking trip, even in Horseshoe Bend!

-The summer months are extremely hot and sunny, with daytime temperatures soaring above 100 degrees.
-Even the evenings often don’t see temps lower than the 80s!
 To make things even worse, Arizona experiences monsoon season in July and August.
 During this time, unpredictable thunderstorms and flash floods are frequent, and there’s a ton of humidity to deal with (yep —Arizona isn’t always dry!).

-We truly do not recommend anyone kayak Horseshoe Bend in the summer!
 The Arizona heat and sun exposure is no joke, and rescuers save people on the brink of death from dehydration or sun poisoning every single day.

 A blue kayak in the still water in Horseshoe Bend with clouds in the sky